The Road to Success is Paved with Accelerated Failures

 - You need to make most of your mistakes in the beginning of your career, and then immediately correct them.

 It goes like this …

-You send it off to the client, feeling proud and full of confidence.
+You send the series off, feeling proud and full of confidence.

-But when you ask the client for the results (you should always ask for the results!), you find out it performed mediocre at best.
-What went wrong?!
+But when you ask the client for the results (always ask for the results!), you find out it performed mediocre at best.

 After the initial disappointment subsides, you sit down and review the entire series more thoroughly.
 And right then, you see the mistake …